Experience walk | Mount Saint Peter

 Kiekoet: The Bird Watching Screen

-Come on, let's move on!
-Keep walking on the west side or run across the grass field, of course!
-If you don't run across the grassy field, you'll come across some paths to the right after a slight left turn.
+Come on, let's continue!
+Keep walking on the west side or run across the grassy field, of course!
+If you don't run across the grass field, you'll come across a number of paths to the right after a slight left turn.
 Choose the path that leads into another grassy field.
 Follow the path and turn left at the end.
-Then on your right you will see a lookout, 'the Kiekoet'.
-That means 'shop window' in Maastricht.
-You look through the bird-watching screen here, which overlooks the Oehoevelei (part of the ENCI quarry).
+You will then see a lookout, 'the Kiekoet', on your right, where you look through the bird-watching screen, overlooking the Oehoevelei (part of the ENCI quarry).

 -